nikbearbrown/Bantaba/README.md

 *  Hands on python
 *  Hands on Javascript
 *  Hands on python for web development
 *  Hands on Algorithms in python
+*  Recommender systems
+*  R for python developers
+*  Hands on Github
+*  Hands on Linux
+*  Hands on CCNA
+*  Hands on Google Cloud
+*  Hands on AWS
+*  Hands on TensorFlow
+*  Hands on Pytorch
+*  Hands on Bayesian Probability
+*  Hands on Unreal Engine
+*  Hands on Unity Game Programming